When will exchange of contracts take place for sale conveyancing in Helston and am I required to be at the conveyancers office?

 Flying freeholds in Helston are unusual but are more likely to exist in relation to terraced houses.
 Even though you don't necessarily need a conveyancing solicitor in Helston you would need to get your solicitor to go through the deeds diligently.
 Your mortgage company may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Helston may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold premises.

 I am looking into buying my first house which is in Helston and I am already nervous.
 I couldn't find anything specific about Helston.
 Conveyancing will be needed in due course but do you know about the Helston area? or perhaps some other tips you can share?

 Rather than looking online forget looking online you should go and have a look at Helston.
 In the meantime here are some basic statistics that we found

-How up to date is your database of Helston solicitors on the HSBC conveyancing panel?
-Do HSBC send you an updated list?
+How up-to-date is your database of lawyers on the mortgage company conveyancing panel in Helston?
+Do the banks send you an updated list?

-Helston conveyancing firms themselves provide us confirmation that they are on the HSBC conveyancing panel as opposed to being supplied with a list from HSBC directly.
+Helston firms and firms carrying out conveyancing in Helston themselves provide us confirmation that they are on the bank conveyancing panel as opposed to being supplied with a list from the bank directly.